cjnankervis/Re-Climate/README.md

 WeatherLogistics® is an innovative climate technology company with 10-years expertise in improving the value of seasonal climate outlooks for operational use.

 The company’s successful projects include a European Space Agency kick-start activity.
-WeatherLogistics® has also undertaken data validation and meteorological product audits for the agricultural industry.
-Its clients include renewable energy, water management and insurance firms.
+WeatherLogistics® also undertook data validation and meteorological product audits for the agricultural industry.
+Its clients included a renewable energy firm, water management and insurance firms.
 Delivered through the Google Cloud Platform, its extended precipitation data offers the most detailed information available to support operations teams in Turkey and the UK impacted by drought.

 WeatherLogistics' codebase has been verified by the [Science & Technology Facilities Council](https://www.ukri.org/news-and-events/responding-to-climate-change/predicting-and-managing-climate-risks/flexible-and-scalable-solutions-for-climate-smart-forecasting/) and its results validated by [data specialists at Agrimetrics](https://agrimetrics.co.uk/2020/06/03/seasonal-climate-forecasts-for-agriculture/).
 [Independent and impartial validation](https://github.com/cjnankervis/Re-Climate#validation) was also undertaken by NPL funded through [UKRI/ A4I programme]((https://www.npl.co.uk/national-challenges/environment)).
 WeatherLogistics also helped initiate and sponsor [Yield21 ‘Predict Our Harvest’](https://www.agrimetrics.co.uk/news/uk-2021-wheat-yield-prediction) and is also a [UKRI/ NERC project partner for Seasonal Weather Prediction](https://gtr.ukri.org/project/C31D56B3-9A23-4AD9-BD85-752248E3D09F).